Defining types

 Any of the above statements can be undefined.
 For example

-undefine entity admin;
+undefine admin;

 will completely remove the admin from your schema, and with it all traits of the admin type.